PhysicalBit7/notes/docs/OOP/99_cmath_epsilon_comparison.md

 In most disciplines, a difference in the 15<sup>th</sup> decimal position would not be unacceptable.

-The problem is that the `==` operator is often .red[_too strict a test_].
+The problem is that the `==` operator is often _too strict a test_.
 What we really want to know is whether the values are "equal" to _within an acceptable tolerance_.

 ---